sglavoie/sglavoie.github.io/content/learnings/0027_letters_to_a_new_developer_book_summary.md

 # Conclusion

 That's it: we went through a short overview of a book I've enjoyed and recommend heartily.
 You can find more on [the author's website](https://letterstoanewdeveloper.com/).
+You might also enjoy a follow-up book summary about [The Effective Engineer]({filename}/learnings/0036_the_effective_engineer_book_summary.md).
 May you live this knowledge!